weekplan/www/_posts/2012-06-23-launching-week-plan-blog.md

 ---

-Today we are launching the blog to give us a place where we can announce the new features we add to WEEK PLAN, but also it will be a place where you will be able to learn tips on how to better manage your time.
+Today we are launching the blog to give us a place where we can announce the new features we add to Week Plan, but also it will be a place where you will be able to learn tips on how to better manage your time.

 Exciting times ahead!